 Our buildings provide an insight into nearly five centuries of building construction in Jersey

 When maintaining its own properties the Trust ensures that repairs are undertaken in the traditional manner by a small team of skilled local craftsmen, with any additions or alterations being reversible and secondary to the main building.
 This policy of protecting historic character, integrity and significance has not prevented the Trust from sensitively adapting its buildings to meet modern requirements.
 On many of our projects we have enhanced the building's energy and water efficiency through the installation of rainwater harvesting systems, solar panels and sheep’s wool insulation.
 Unfortunately public access to most of our historic properties is limited, as the majority are let on long term leases in order to generate income for our ongoing work.
-However, a small number of the Trust's properties are regularly open to the public during the summer, with most of our properties being opened for Heritage Open Day in September.
+However, a small number of the Trust's properties are regularly open to the public during the summer.

 With an estimated repair backlog of just under £3M, the Trust faces an enormous challenge in the future.
 However, the Trust is determined to continue to campaign and have the courage to act as a building preservation trust where necessary, to prevent further losses to our historic environment.